wandb/wandb/CONTRIBUTING.md

 - Add tests for the new setting to `tests/wandb_settings_test.py`.
 - Note that individual settings may depend on other settings through validator methods and runtime hooks, but the resulting directed dependency graph must be acyclic.
-You should re-generate the topologically-sorted modification order list with `nox -s auto-codegen` -- it will also automatically detect cyclic dependencies and throw an exception.
+You should re-generate the topologically-sorted modification order list with `tox -e auto-codegen` -- it will also automatically detect cyclic dependencies and throw an exception.

 ### Adding URLs